Secure GraphQL Microservices

 Instead, your organization should expose a unified supergraph that lets clients fetch all of the data that they need from a single endpoint:

-By unifying your with Apollo Federation, teams can continue to own and develop their s independently, and clients can fetch data from all of those s with a single query.
+By unifying your supergraph with Apollo Federation, teams can continue to own and develop their subgraphs independently, and clients can fetch data from all of those subgraphs with a single query.

 Break up monolithic code